 This native tree is similar to the silver birch tree, but has creamy-brown bark rather than white and more upright branches.
 It thrives in damp environments and is commonly found in boglands.
 As the tree comes into leaf, long greenish-brown male catkins appear.
 The female flowers are upright in contrast, and they release small winged seeds in the autumn.

 Small White Orchid is a protected flora species that grows in mountain grassland and on rock ledges.
 This protected species flowers from May to July.
-A sighting is rare but if you do we recommend bending to smell due to it’s delicate vanilla fragrance.
+If you’re lucky enough to spot this rare plant, try leaning closer to take in the vanilla aroma.
 If you do sight this flower, please keep in mind our Protect Nature code and be mindful of it and other flora that may surround it.

 Sources: Wildflowers of Ireland